ana-mariacretu/ana-mariacretu.github.io/_pages/about.md

 # News {#news}

+01/02/2024: My paper "Investiating the Effect of Misalignment on Membership Privacy in the White-box Setting" has been accepted at PoPETS 2024!
+The most recent version will be made available soon.

 22/01/2024: I attended the discussion panel of the [Synthetic Data for Biomedical Applications](https://www.datascience.ch/event/synthetic-data-for-biomedical-applications) workshop organised by CHUV and the Swiss Data Science Center.

 01/11/2023: I started a postdoc at Ecole Polytechnique Fédérale de Lausanne (EPFL) in Switzerland.
 I am part of the [SPRING Lab](https://spring.epfl.ch/) headed by Prof. Carmela Troncoso.
 I am generously funded by the [CYD Distinguished Postdoctoral Fellowship](https://www.epfl.ch/research/funding/epfl-programmes/cyd/cyd-postdoc/) of the Swiss Cyberdefense Campus where my main collaborator is Dr. Raphael Meier.